Arthritis and Pseudogout

 Pseudogout cannot be diagnosed simply from a blood test.
-An X-ray of the joint can be taken to look for the presence of calcium containing crystals.
+An X-ray of the joint can be taken to look for the presence of calcium containing crystals located within the cartilage.
 To diagnose the condition, fluid is removed from the inflamed joint and analyzed under a microscope.
 The presence of CPP crystals indicates pseudogout.

 Fluid is removed through a needle from the inflamed joint in a procedure called "arthrocentesis."
 Removing the fluid also may help reduce the pressure within the joint and thereby reduce pain.